centesiman/centesiman.github.io/pages/writeups/escape.md

 - cmdkey /list
 - netstat -ano

 But we won’t get to much.
-Howver if we revise the root of the filesystem we will see a SQLServer folder with error logs inside.
+However, if we revise the root of the filesystem we will see a SQLServer folder with error logs inside.

 ```bash
 *Evil-WinRM* PS C:\SQLServer> dir